Cerebral Palsy: Hope Through Cell Therapy

 Can Cell Therapy Help Cerebral Palsy?

 The advancement of neuroscience today however is gearing towards the effort of finding a possible cure in the realms of Cell Therapy.
-Although still in its early stages, Cell Therapy for Cerebral Palsy shows a positive progress and many believe that the cure rest solely within this domain.
+Although still in its early stages, Cell Therapy for CP shows a positive progress and many believe that the cure rest solely within this domain.
 However, through history, classical cell therapy has been practiced in Europe as a form of treatment for Cerebral Palsy for more than 30 years.

 Treatment for Cerebral Palsy is multifaceted, consisting of an early intervention treatment and a lifelong management care.
 Cell Therapy is most effective when prescribed earliest after diagnosis.
 The earlier, the better – certainly before the age of 4 to 5 years, while the brain is still receptive and developing.